HanadAbd/myObsidian/6 - Main/02 Cooperation - Intelligent Interactive Systems.md

 ---
 ## Summary

 Goes over Cooperation in the context of both humans and AI , in order for Cooperative AI to help humans improve Joint Welfare.
-It does this through Game theory, the research of cooperative and non-coperative behaviours through the concept of games.
+It does this through Game theory, the research of cooperative and non-cooperative behaviours through the concept of games.

 Most of these are done through the lens of cooperation and defection.